Set up an AWS account

 Set up programmatic access for your game

 Most games use backend services to communicate with Amazon GameLift using the AWS SDKs.
-For example, you use a backend service (acting on behalf of game clients) to request game sessions, place players into games, and other tasks.
+Use a backend service (acting for a game client) to request game sessions, place players into games, and other tasks.
 These services need programmatic access and security credentials to authenticate calls to Amazon GameLift service APIs.

 For Amazon GameLift, you manage this access by creating a player user in AWS Identity and Access Management (IAM).
 Manage player user permissions through one of the following options: